Hydro Ottawa’s Conditions of Service is the contract between Hydro Ottawa and its customers that outlines how we do business together.

 Opening and Closing Accounts

-If you are moving to, from or within our service territory in Ottawa and would like to open, close or update an account, please complete our online moving form at least 10 business days prior to your move.
+If you are moving to, from or within our service territory and would like to open, close or update an account, please complete our online moving form at least 10 business days prior to your move.
 An account set-up charge will be applied to your first bill.

 Please note that requests to open or close an account received from a third party, such as a lawyer or landlord, must be approved by the customer responsible for the account.